Codecademy/docs/content/python/concepts/command-line-arguments/command-line-arguments.md

 There are other methods of parsing command line arguments in Python, which add varying functionality to the task.
 Some examples include:

-- The `argparse` module that's been available since Python 3.2, validates fixed and optional arguments and offers a default help message displaying the accepted arguments.
+- The `argparse` module, that's been available since Python 3.2, validates fixed and optional arguments and offers a default help message displaying the accepted arguments.
 - The `docopt` module, which is complex and versatile, provides its own language to describe command line options.
 - The `click` module provides arbitrary nesting of commands and automatic help page generation.